barracudanetworks/waf-automation/waf-ansible/README.md

 ### What's this space all about?

-This space contains sample code for configuring a Barracuda WAF using the URI module of Ansible.
-URI module is used in this sample to call the REST API v1 of the Barracuda Web Application Firewall.
+This space contains Ansible playbook samples that can be used for provisioning and configuring Barracuda WAF instances on AWS and Azure.

 ### Content:
 1. waf_config_sample.yml: Sample ansible playbook that can be used to create a service on a Barracuda Web Application Firewall using the built in URI module.